Liam Payne’s sister says the world was not kind enough to him

 Tributes have flooded in for Payne, including from his former partner, Girls Aloud singer Cheryl, his One Direction bandmates, his girlfriend Kate Cassidy, and music mogul Simon Cowell.

+A series of gatherings by Directioners have continued this weekend, with fans attending a gathering at the Keel Warf Bridge at Royal Albert Dock in Liverpool on Saturday.

+Photos of the vigil show a large group of people leaving messages, balloons, candles and flowers at the bridge to the Wolverhampton singer.

-Ruth also wrote “I’m sorry I couldn’t save you” and added: “One last time I need you to know, I’m here if you need anything, I’d drive to the end of the universe to bring you back.”
+His sister also wrote in her Instagram post: “I’m sorry I couldn’t save you” and added: “One last time I need you to know, I’m here if you need anything, I’d drive to the end of the universe to bring you back.”

-She also said that her family would “take care of Bear”, Payne and Cheryl’s seven-year-old son.
+Ruth said her family would “take care of Bear”, Payne and Cheryl’s seven-year-old son.

 Cheryl, who was with Payne from 2016 to 2018, said she was concerned about protecting their son.